Minimalism: Just Enough Is Not Good Enough For Everyone

 The secret to realizing the value of just enough is to know and understand what just enough is for you.
 Do you know when you have just enough?
 Or do you bypass just enough on your way to unsustainable excess?

-Those can be a tricky questions.
+Those can be a tricky question.
 Allow me to show you the life-changing magic of “just enough”.

 Understanding The Power of Just Enough